 WHEN WE SHOP– We finalise our meal plan and shopping list on a Wednesday and do our shop with which ever supermarket has the best discount codes.
 We have our supermarket delivery arrive on a Friday evening or Saturday morning.
 And our veg box arrives on Thursday.
 We do a big Aldi shop once a month stocking up on tinned foods, oil, washing powder and other cheap bulk items that we like.

 – We visit the butcher on Saturday to pick out out joint of meat for Sunday and any other meat we might need for the week.
 We try to have a lot of meat free meals meaning we don’t spend too much at the butchers.

 – We never, ever shop when we’re hungry.
 It’s an old, worn out tip but honestly it works.

 PUTTING THE MEAL PLAN INTO ACTION– Stick with it.
 You’ll soon find your evenings feel longer and less stressful.

 – Mix it up.
 Look if it says spag bol on the meal plan and you really, really don’t want it – mix it up.
 Use the mince to make a chili, cottage pie or lasagna.
 We always keep a stock of different pasta or and beans in so the main element of a meal can be transformed.
 We only allow for mixing it up once a week (but rarely do it) or it just gets out of hand.

-We employ a few around our house, one of my favourites is this one which has days of the week on it and this one which doesn’t.
+A WHITE BOARD – We employ a few around our house, one of my favourites is which has days of the week on it and which doesn’t.
 I’m sure it is perfectly easy to meal plan without one but I think it makes it a seamless process.